 Pete began recording his follow-up album See the Sun on 11 April 2005.
 It was recorded in Melbourne, with Pete and Eric Sarafin producing, then mixed and mastered in Los Angeles.
 Pete’s official website featured an online diary throughout the recording, with a regularly-updated band blog, video footage, audio clips, photos, and so on.

 The touring band had now gelled into The Stonemasons, who recorded See the Sun with Pete.
-The Stonemasons are: Ben McCarthy on keyboards; Andy Sylvio on drums; Pete Williamson on guitar; and Jonathon Zion on bass.
+The Stonemasons were: Ben McCarthy on keyboards; Andy Sylvio on drums; Pete Williamson on guitar; and Jonathon Zion on bass.

 Pete said the songs for this album featured ‘a bit more light in there and less heavy shade’.
 Elsewhere he said, ‘I wanted this album to have more contrast, for the rock stuff to capture the groove that’s our signature on stage, for the lyrics not to be as dark, the tone to be more up.
 I’m really proud of what we’ve done with See the Sun.
 It’s been made with the right people, who love the kind of sounds that I do, who love my music and understand it.
 We can’t wait to take the wraps off these songs and get out to play them.’